 “Anyone for Doomsday?” in hindsight would’ve been perfectly ok to release and the band would’ve continued on in any case.
 The album is strong and there aren’t any bad songs, but in the context of their entire discography, it was lacking a little.
 You can find the album on Spotify and iTunes and Amazon to stream or to download the mp3’s.
 It’s out there for everyone to enjoy now if they want.
 “Danger is Go!”, “The Meaning of Life”, “The End of Everything”, “What the World Does”, and “Wake Up” would all make excellent live songs and I hope one day they bring more of those out into their set.

-As of this writing, this is their most recent album.
 Their longest gap between studio albums (5 years) lead to “Builders of the Future” which kept in line with the style the band is best known for.
 They did take some chances though and those are always welcomed.
 “Builders of the Future”, “I Want to Kill You”, and “Evil World” were among those chance taking songs and paid off very well.
 Pure electronic, trip hop, and even a hint of dubstep works in Powerman 5000.
 Spider had said about the album that they weren’t reinventing the wheel and just wanted to make it bigger and louder and that’s essentially what we were given.
-It’s a very well rounded album and essentially encompasses everything they’ve ever been known for to some degree.
 “Invade Destroy Repeat” is their most ass kicking song to date.
 This might seem low on the rankings, but this release is as awesome as anything they’ve ever done.

 The release that took them to the universe and back.
 Where 90% of people came across them due to mainly “When Worlds Collide”, but also maybe “Nobody’s Real”, and even possibly “Supernova Goes Pop”.
 A 90’s classic, and one of the essential Industrial Metal albums to have in your collection.
 It’s good.
 It’s damn good.
 It’s really damn good.
 But it surely isn’t their best.